 Compressed air contains contaminants such as dirt, water and oil which must be removed before use.
 ISO8573.1 specifies air quality classes for these contaminants.
 Humidity is expressed in terms of Pressure Dew Point (PDP).
 PDP is the temperature at which air is fully saturated with moisture, when the air temperature falls below this point further condensation will occur.

-Hazardous breathing conditions exist in routine industrial operations, such as hospitals, abrasive blasting, paint spraying, industrial cleaning, and arc welding.
-In these and other operations that introduce contaminants into the workplace, supplied-air respirators are frequently used for worker protection.
+Compressed air is used in more than 70 percent of all manufacturing activities including supplying breathing air to personnel using supplied air respirators.
+Hazardous breathing conditions exist in many routine industrial operations, such as chemical manufacturing, hospitals, abrasive blasting, paint spraying, industrial cleaning, and arc welding.
+In these and other operations that introduce contaminants into the workplace, supplied-air respirators, air filtration systems and carbon monoxide monitors are frequently used for worker protection.

 Compressed Air Best Practices® (CABP) Magazine and the Compressed Air and Gas Institute (CAGI) cooperate to provide readers with educational materials, updates on standards and information on other CAGI initiatives.
 CABP recently caught up with Rick Stasyshan, Technical Consultant for the Compressed Air and Gas Institute (CAGI) and with Ian MacLeod, from CAGI member-company Ingersoll Rand to discuss the topic of motors on centrifugal air compressors.